VMFive/ios-sdk/README_EN.md

 Native Ads **bring more revenue and friendly user experience** then typical banners.

-Besides the place developers pf banners，developers can place ads in more places to **create more revenue**
+Besides the banners，developers can place ads in more places to **create more revenue**

 **iOS SDK devices above iOS 7.0 **
 ## Install SDK